 - Currently, land borders from Belize are still closed

 2) Semuc Champey

 Semuc Champey is a ridiculously beautiful hidden gem that seems frequented almost exclusively by locals.
 Foreign tourists don’t seem to know it’s there – yet.

 Semuc Champey was undoubtedly one of the coolest things I saw in Guatemala, literally and figuratively.
 It reminded me of the Plitvice Lakes in Croatia, where you can swim in crystal-clear ponds surrounded by waterfalls.

 Just like in Croatia, you can hike up the mountains for absolutely epic views on this unforgettably beautiful part of the country.
 It’s almost unfathomable how nature comes up with such incredible beauty, but there it is.

-The only thing to note for 2021 is that your time in the park is limited.
+The only thing to note since Covid is that your time in the park is limited.
 You can only stay a couple hours, and when we were there, guards did check our time stamp.